Top 7 Signs You Might Need a Deep Cleaning and When to See a Dentist in Temple Terrace

 Many patients aren’t sure whether they need a regular cleaning or a deep cleaning, and the two treatments serve very different purposes.

-A regular cleaning (prophylaxis) is the standard cleaning performed during routine dental visits.
+(prophylaxis) is the standard cleaning performed during routine dental visits.
 It removes plaque and tartar above the gumline, polishes the teeth, and helps maintain fresh breath and healthy gums.
 Regular cleanings are ideal for patients who do not have signs of gum disease and simply need maintenance every six months.

-A deep cleaning (scaling and root planing) is a therapeutic treatment used to address gum disease.
+(scaling and root planing) is a therapeutic treatment used to address gum disease.
 It removes hardened tartar below the gumline, smooths the root surfaces, reduces inflammation, and helps the gums reattach to the teeth.
 Deep cleanings are recommended when gum pockets are deeper than normal or when there is bleeding, swelling, or infection around the gums.

 Here’s the difference in simple terms: